A Bully or a Sexist Double Standard? Britain's Priti Patel Feels the Heat | OZY

 But the affair raises sticky questions about the line between being a “tough” female boss and legitimately abusive behavior — including both how that kind of behavior is perceived, and how those accused of perpetuating it are held accountable.
 Minnesota Sen. Amy Klobuchar faced numerous critiques during her presidential campaign of being a “bad boss” — accounts that were primarily driven by former staffers speaking anonymously with the media.
 These kinds of concerns don’t seem to arise as much for male bosses with known tempers.

 And while Patel has simply denied the allegations, her backers see sexism in the complaints.
-“There are reports of shouting and screaming — you only have to substitute this for the word hysterical and you know exactly what they mean,” Iain Duncan Smith, the former leader of the conservatives, told The Sun.
+“There are reports of shouting and screaming — you only have to substitute this for the word hysterical and you know exactly what they mean,” Iain Duncan Smith, a former leader of the Conservatives, told The Sun.

 Johnson has publicly stood behind Patel, too, but if further inquiries or press reports unearth more troublesome stories, she could have to resign.
 That would add to Johnson’s high turnover at 10 Downing Street and require the kind of spin only a PR master could summon.